intel/dffml/docs/tutorials/neuralnetwork.rst

 .. seealso::
     Sequential layers can also be created by indenting the layers under a key!
-    The layers definied inside the Sequential layer can be used again while defining the forward method in the following syntax: `- block1.conv1`
+    The layers defined inside the Sequential layer can be used again while defining the forward method in the following syntax: `- block1.conv1`
     More info about PyTorch's Sequential Layers and other layers used can be found at the `Official PyTorch Documentation - torch.nn module <https://pytorch.org/docs/stable/nn.html>`_